DarkMannn/node-radio-mini/README.md

 Purpose of the whole project was to have fun and experiment.
 Production ready radio server should use Shoutcast / Icecast (or similar) for a robust streaming server.

 ## Requirements
-You must have `ffprobe` installed on your operating system in order for this app to work, since the javascript code relies on that binary to exist.
-Node v10 is recommended.
-For now this app will not work with Node versions bigger than v11.x.
+You must have `ffprobe` installed, which is part of `ffmpeg`, on your operating system in order for this app to work, since the javascript code relies on that binary to exist.

 ## Installation
 Clone this repository.
 Go into the root and run: